wmetryka/discord-raffle-bot/README.md

 # discord-raffle-bot
 A simple bot for holding real time raffles on Discord.

+This branch offers no database support for ligher file & simpler usage.

 ## Requirements
 ### Python 3.0 or newer.
 * [discord.py](https://github.com/Rapptz/discord.py) library